ruuda/blog/posts/musium.md

 and it looked like I’d spend more time fixing my development environment every few months, than writing code.
-JavaScript is unsuitable for anything over a few hundred lines of code, and TypeScript had a dependency on the NPM and nodejs ecosystem for which I have a zero-tolerance policy in my personal projects.
+I gravitated back to web after all, but JavaScript is unsuitable for anything over a few hundred lines of code, and TypeScript had a dependency on the NPM and nodejs ecosystem for which I have a zero-tolerance policy in my personal projects.
 (I’m excited for [typescript-go], but it did not exist at the time.)